vanhauser-thc/thc-hydra/README.md

  e.g. hydra -U smtp

 FOURTH - the destination port
- this is optional! if no port is supplied the default common port for the PROTOCOL is used.
+ this is optional, if no port is supplied the default common port for the PROTOCOL is used.
  If you specify SSL to use ("-S" option), the SSL common port is used by default.